octoenergy/public-conventions/conventions/application.md

 ```

 The rule of thumb is that anything logged to Sentry requires a code change to
 fix it.
-If nothing can be done (ie a vendor time-out), publish an application
+If nothing can be done (i.e. a vendor time-out), publish an application
 event instead.

 ## Exception imports

-Ensure exception classes are importable from the same location as functionality that
+Ensure exception classes are importable from the same location as functionality
-raise them.
+that raise them.

 For example, prefer: